jpsalvadorm63/react-briza/react_router/COURSE_05-B.md

 ```

 now we have access to a unique key value in `location.key` and we pass
 that as a key prop to `CSSTransition`.
-And with that, we?re done!
+And with that, we're done!

 >   Just kidding

-You?re so close!
+You're so close!
 Pinky promise.

 If you run the app as it currently is, you?ll notice that everything
 seems to be working fine.
 When you navigate to a new link, for 300ms